neuralmagic/docs/README.md

     </a>
 </p>

 [Our Documentation website](https://docs.neuralmagic.com/) is a great starting point.
-To learn more about specific Neural Magic products, review links below.
+To learn more about specific Neural Magic products, review the links below.

-To file a docs issue for a specific software component, use its repo issue tracker.
+To file a documentation issue for a specific software component, use its repo issue tracker.

 | Docs                                                          | GitHub                                             | Issue Tracker                                              | Releases                                                     | License             |
 | ------------------------------------------------------------- | -------------------------------------------------- | ---------------------------------------------------------- | ------------------------------------------------------------ | ------------------- |